LightChaudhary/DSA-Cpp-/README.md

 Stack is implemented using STL.
 Handles operands and operators from right to left.
 User inputs an prefix expressoin, program outputs single value.

+### Infix to Prefix Conversion Using Stack

+This program converts an infix expression into prefix using a stack.
+Stack is implemented with a static char arrar.
+Handles operands, operators, parentheses, and precedence.
+Implements push, pop, peek operations internally.
+Supports operators: +, -, *, /, ^.
+User inputs an infix expression, program outputs prefix.
+Scans expression from right to left.